9r3i/force-sample/README.md

 ```html
 <script type="text/javascript" id="force-script"></script>
 ```
-With ID, we are gonna be easier to get the element, and put script on it.
+With ID, it's gonna be easier to get the element, and put script on it.

 # Data Config